TaoHuUMD/SurMo/README.md

 # Instructions

 ## Test Results
-To facilitate comparisons with our model in subsequent work, we have saved our rendering results on ZJU-MoCap [OneDrive](https://1drv.ms/f/c/cd958c29ffd57ddb/Ett91f8pjJUggM1-DQAAAAAB892JXlTtzxmciQIh0MC3bg?e=r1HjCH)
+To facilitate comparisons with our model in subsequent work, we have saved our rendering results of ZJU-MoCap on [OneDrive](https://1drv.ms/f/c/cd958c29ffd57ddb/Ett91f8pjJUggM1-DQAAAAAB892JXlTtzxmciQIh0MC3bg?e=r1HjCH)

 ## Installation